Brazil to quarantine unvaccinated airline visitors

 Associated Press

-BRASILIA, Brazil (AP) — Brazil will require international travelers who aren’t vaccinated against COVID-19 to quarantine for five days in their city of destination after arriving by plane.
+BRASILIA, Brazil (AP) — Brazil will require international travelers who aren’t vaccinated against the coronavirus to quarantine for five days in their city of destination after arriving by plane.

-The administration of President Jair Bolsonaro, who is unvaccinated himself, will start enforcing the measure on Saturday.
-11. It is unclear how effectively Brazil can or will track those required to quarantine.
+The administration of President Jair Bolsonaro, who is unvaccinated himself, will start enforcing the measure Saturday.
+It is unclear how effectively Brazil can or will track those required to quarantine.

 The head of the country’s health regulator, Antonio Barra Torres, told The Associated Press that the policy will “mean discouragement of anti-vaccine tourism to Brazil.”